How Much Food Should My Baby Be Eating?

 If they’re going through a growth spurt

-If you’re worried about how much your baby is eating, the first thing to do is check in with your maternal child health nurse or doctor to make sure all is well and their growth is on track.
+If you’re worried about how much your baby is eating, the first thing to do is check in with your health nurse or doctor to make sure all is well and their growth is on track.

 If you’re concerned your baby isn’t eating enough, then it’s a good idea to consider the following factors: